 Radon can be found in the soil all over Canada.
 Breathing in radon gas for extended periods of time can be hazardous.
 Did you know radon is the second leading cause of lung cancer, second only to smoking?
 Learn more about radon and stay informed on how to protect yourself and those you care for to limit your exposure to radon gas.

 What you need to know about Radon

 Radon in living areas is measured in Becquerel's per cubic meter (Bq/m3).
-In 2006, Health Canada changed the acceptable standard annual radon concentration from 800 Bq/m3.
-Health Canada estimates that some parts of Canada have over 20 percent above the recommended levels.
+In 2006, Health Canada changed the acceptable standard annual radon concentration from 800 Bq/m3 to 200 Bq/m3 or less.
+Levels of radon can differ depending on the location and construction of the home.
+Health Canada estimates that some parts of Canada have over 20 percent above the recommended levels!

-Water from some deep wells may contain dissolved radon.
-This can lead to exposure by either drinking the water or inhaling the radon that has been released when that water is agitated (e.g. showering, washing clothes or cooking).
-While drinking water contains radon has not been shown to be harmful to health, the additional radon released into the air in water vapour may increase the inhalation hazard.
+Water from some deep wells may also contain dissolved radon.
+This can lead to exposure by either drinking the water or inhaling the radon that has been released when that water is agitated (e.g., showering, washing clothes or cooking).
+While drinking water containing radon has not been shown to be harmful to health, the additional radon released into the air in water vapor may increase the inhalation hazard.

 Date of Creation: June 1, 2015

 Last Modified: November 1, 2023